View over 5,000 digital objects including historical images, documents, scrapbooks, and audio and video recordings.

 A file of newspaper clippings and other materials about Durhamites past and present.

 An alphabetized collection of materials including newspaper clippings, brochures, pamphlets, and other ephemeral items on various subjects related to Durham or North Carolina history.
+Most items date from the early 1980s, when the North Carolina Collection began, but earlier times are also represented.

 Current and/or back issues of a number of Durham and North Carolina-related periodicals.